Statistical Inference with Local Optima: Background

-This result appears many places in the literature so we will omit the proof in this exposition.
+This result appears in many places in the literature so we will omit the proof in this exposition.
 Interested readers are encourage to consult \cite{chazal2014robust,mei2016landscape,chen2017statistical}.
-Note that much of the time we in fact have a stronger result than what Lemma~\ref{lem::sep} suggests -- not only is there a one-to-one correspondence between the local maxima, but other critical points also have this property.
+Note that in most cases, we in fact have a stronger result than what Lemma~\ref{lem::sep} suggests -- not only is there a one-to-one correspondence between a pair of estimated and population local maxima, but also between pairs of other types of critical points.

 The following theorem provides a bound on the distance from $\hat{\theta}_{n,M}$ to $\cS^{\pi}_{M,\delta}$.